 Strain is a summarizing metric of the cardiovascular load - the level of strain your training takes on your cardiovascular system as based on your heart rate - achieved during an individual Activity or over the course of a day.
 Strain is scored on a scale from 0 to 21.

 In general, the Strain scale is divided into 4 categories, shown below:

 Viewing Strain in the App

-The Strain overview in the app provides a summary of the day’s Strain and Activities.
+The Strain overview screen in the app provides a summary of the day’s Strain and Activities.
 The overall score displayed represents the Strain you have accumulated over the course of your entire day.

 How Strain is Calculated

-While individual workouts receive Strain Scores to indicate your level of cardiovascular effort for that discrete period of time, Day Strain provides you with a full picture of the Strain you are putting on your body each day.
+While individual workouts receive Strain Scores to indicate solitary levels of cardiovascular effort (for a discrete period of time), Day Strain provides you with a full picture of the Strain you are putting on your body each day.

 Day Strain is useful in determining what non-exercise activities are contributing the most to your accumulated Strain.
 This can help you optimize planning your days leading up to a competition or help you identify daily activities that may be contributing to elevated Strain.
 In addition, Day Strain takes into account Activities you may not consider to be workouts, such as your daily commute.

 To learn more about Strain, check out our WHOOP Podcast No. 26: Understanding Strain.